NKDMMadhusankha/HarmoniX/README.md

 **HarmoniX** is an intelligent, AI-powered music collaboration platform developed as a Final Year Project by Mithila Madhusankha.
 It connects clients with music professionals such as producers, engineers, and vocalists through an intuitive interface and smart recommendations powered by a Large Language Model (LLM).

+---

 ## 🚀 Features

 - 🎛️ Discover and collaborate with music producers, mixing/mastering engineers, vocalists, and studios
 - 🤖 AI-powered matching using **Large Language Models (LLMs)** and NLP
 - 🏢 Book recording studios with customized filters
-- 📂 Upload and preview past work
+- 📂 Upload and preview past work (audio, images)
 - 📬 Email notifications for project updates
 - 🔐 Secure client and musician login
+- 📝 Portfolio and social media integration for musicians

+---

 ## 🧠 AI & LLM Integration